I’m also a Registered Dietitian with a BSc and MSc in nutrition and have operated First Step Nutrition for 15 years.

 My ultimate goal is to help make mealtimes a positive place for everyone and set your child up to have a life-long positive relationship with food.

-24 short recorded videos that you can watch anytime during the week.
-These videos will contain content & easy tasks & activities to help you implement & make changes.
+27 short recorded videos that you can watch anytime.
+These videos contain content & easy tasks & activities to help you implement & make changes.

 There are multiple reasons why your child is a picky eater.
 It’s crucial to know why your child struggles with trying new foods, so that you can provide the right solutions!